OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 The supplied remote allows you to control all of the above features as well as set up radio channel presets, system EQ, engage Sony Bass Boost, and more.

 If you’re looking for something compact and affordable then the Sony CMT-SBT20 might just be for you.
 Usually, mini stereo systems are weak and underpowered but the CMT-SBT20 does a good job of producing a decent amount of sound with excellent audio quality.
-Having said that, you wouldn’t want to install this home stereo system where you won’t be listening in somewhat close proximity.
+Having said that, this is not the best home stereo system where you won’t be listening in somewhat close proximity.
 At under $150, the Sony CMT-SBT20 is affordable with features to offer you good value for your money.

 If you’re looking for a home stereo system with some serious sound, then you’ll love the LG CK43.
 The LG CK43 is part of the CK Range from LG which is essentially the upgrade of the LG CM4350.
 The larger LG CK57 is the upgrade of the hugely popular (and now discontinued) LG CM4550.
 We preferred the LG CK43 as it’s more compact than the LG CK57 and more than half the price.